-SiteWatch 360 can capture, transmit, and analyze and energy-use and other engineering data to corporate managers or other users tasked with complying with a wide variety of internal and external standards and certifications.
-SiteWatch 360 can produce both raw data for export into other platforms and finished reports that make these tasks considerably easier to complete.
+SiteWatch 360 can capture, transmit, and analyze energy-use and other engineering data to corporate managers or other users tasked with complying with a wide variety of internal and external standards and certifications.
+SiteWatch 360 can both import data from, and export data to, a customer's other platforms such as a Building Management System or a SCADA system.

 - Energy consumption.
 At the core is electricity consumption, but it can include natural gas, steam, propane and oil.
 It's also necessary to know how the power is generated.
 Local utilities in the U.S. provide information about the fuel(s) they use to generate power and what the carbon content is for each fuel.